movementlabsxyz/MIP/MD/md-116/README.md

 | Guaranteed bounded message arrival                      | Yes                      | Yes, after unknown GST                | No                     |

 Similarly here we define Quasi-metrics for the Postconfirmation protocol that exists on the L1 contract.
 For this we focus on the timely delivery of votes from the L2 on the L1.

+In the following table, we consider that safe means safe in the context BFT assumptions with 2/3 honest voting power.

 | Property / Feature             | Quasi-synchronous               | Quasi-partially Synchronous         | Quasi-asynchronous          |
 |-------------------------------|---------------------------|-------------------------------|------------------------|